kevinwshin/French-House-Manual/README.md

     - This jobs spans for multiple days of the week.
 This means that you should look after these areas every day.
 If the Labor Czar finds them dirty, you will be asked to tidy up.
 Extra tidying must be finished by a time determined between you and the Labor Czar, which will often be the end of the day.

 ### Garden Gnome (1 Hour)
 Under the direction of the Gnome Lord, you will be doing tasks such as stated below:
 - Use sustainable techniques and native plants to ensure the need of minimal care and a long lasting garden.
 - Weed beds, water plants and take necessary (non-toxic/organic) action to keep bugs off veggies and herbs.
     - If there are no plants or they have died, it is your job to plant new things and make the garden look nice.
-- Water yeard so that we can have soft things to walk on or replace dead grass.
+- Water yard so that we can have soft things to walk on or replace dead grass.
 - Take care of all aspects of composting if applicable.
 - Pick up any trash or bottles/cans left in the front yard and recycle or throw them away.
 - Sweep sidewalks and rake and gather leaves/sticks in walking areas.